gillian-guide/gillian-guide.github.io/docs/drag-and-drop-archive.en.md

 !!! warning "Performance"
 	**This archive does NOT provide highest possible performance - the goal is first and foremost to provide the best vanilla-faithful experience.
 If you want the best performance - mod the game manually.
 The performance, in most cases, is still perfectly acceptable and most people shouldn't mind the slight drop in performance.**

+!!! warning "Notice"
+    This section nor the archive won't be updated until further notice due to ongoing drama between Fusion Team and Zolika, aswell as uncertainity of up-to-date information.
+My guide aims to be as unbiased as possible, trying to only provide relevant information to modding GTA IV only.

 ## Installation { data-search-exclude }

 === "1.0.8.0"